-As the data repository grows, we reach a tipping point, either through the complexity of the data or the volume of data and moving to a more robust data management solution is going to be inevitable.
-There is a misconception that the large relational databases of yesteryear are reserved for the biggest of our projects, but that is no longer a helpful mindset.
-Many of the database systems we discuss in Chapter 6 can be installed on a desktop and help make the analysis more efficient and scalable.
-Once data management skills become more natural, their benefit can be used on even the smallest of projects.
-We’ve installed a local database and imported our data for some smaller one-time projects.
-When we talk about data management skills, we naturally focus in on databases.
-We want to have enough knowledge to install a relational or NoSQL database to dump our data in and leverage that for our analysis.
-However data management is more than databases.
+As the data repository grows, you reach a tipping point, either through the complexity of the data or the volume of data.
+Moving to a more robust data management solution becomes inevitable.
+There is a misconception that the large relational databases of yesteryear are reserved for the biggest projects, and that is not a helpful mindset.
+Many of the database systems discussed in Chapter 8 can be installed on a desktop and make the analysis more efficient and scalable.
+Once your data management skills become more natural, such skill can benefit even the smallest projects.
+We’ve installed a local database and imported the data even for some smaller one-time projects.

+AU: Please confirm the chapter 6 reference.
+My TOC has chapter 6 as “Communicating Visually.” --John

+AR:Fixed, it’s chapter 8.

+When discussing data management skills, we naturally focus on databases.
+You want to have enough knowledge to install a relational or NoSQL database to dump the data in and leverage it for analysis.
+However, data management is more than databases.
 Data management is also about managing the quality and integrity of the data.
-We want to be sure the data we are working with are not inadvertently modified or corrupted.
-Whatever the reason, it doesn’t hurt to have some checks that keep an eye on data quality and integrity, especially over long-term data analysis efforts (e.g. metrics).
-It’s the like the concept of unit tests in software development where the smallest piece of testable code in an application are isolated from the larger body of code and checked to determine whether it behaves exactly as expected.
-We may want to automate some integrity checking of data after any new import or conversion and especially if the data analysis has sufficient efficacy to be performed regularly and used as a metric or control.
+You want to be sure the data you are working with isn’t inadvertently modified or corrupted.
+It doesn’t hurt to have some checks that keep an eye on data quality and integrity, especially over long-term data analysis efforts (metrics).
+It’s like the concept of unit tests in software development where the smallest piece of testable code in an application is isolated from the larger body of code and checked to determine whether it behaves exactly as expected.
+You may want to automate some data integrity checking after any new import or conversion, especially when the data analysis has sufficient efficacy to be performed regularly and used as a metric or control.